AdobeDocs/marketo.pt-BR/help/marketo/product-docs/demand-generation/landing-pages/personalizing-landing-pages/export-a-list-with-personalized-urls.md

    ![](assets/image2014-9-18-13-3a37-3a6.png)

-1. Quando a exportação for concluída, clique na guia **Baixar agora** para salvar o arquivo.
+1. Quando a exportação for concluída, clique no link **Baixar Agora** para salvar o arquivo.

    ![](assets/image2014-9-18-13-3a37-3a27.png)